Ness B. Shroff

 Ness B. Shroff is an American engineer, educator and researcher known for contributions to wireless networking, network control, and network analysis.
 He is professor in ECE and CSE departments at Ohio State University, where he holds the Ohio Eminent Scholar Chaired Professorship of Networking and Communications.

 Education

-Shroff received his B.S. from the University of Southern California in 1988, his M.S. from the University of Pennsylvania in 1990, his M.Phil from Columbia University, in 1993, and his PhD from Columbia University, NY in 1994.
+Shroff received his B.S. from the University of Southern California in 1988, his M.S. from the University of Pennsylvania in 1990, his MPhil from Columbia University, in 1993, and his PhD from Columbia University, NY in 1994.